yasithdev/pdf-links-service/docs/index.rst

 1. *One in five* scholarly articles suffer from *reference rot* `[1] <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115253>`_
 2. *Three in four* scholarly articles suffer from *content drift* `[2] <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167475>`_

+This implies that for a majority of scholarly articles, the referenced web content could become inaccessible over time, and their content could drift away from the original, both of which are detrimental to the scholarly world and beyond.

 .. toctree::
    :maxdepth: 1